Home/MLB

 A new era started with the Padres hiring Craig Stammen, and it makes sense

-His relationships with current players, many former teammates provide immediate clubhouse cohesion and respect from the roster.
-The organization values Stammen’s baseball intelligence, developed over nine seasons, as a foundation for managerial acumen.
+His relationships with current players, many former teammates, provide immediate clubhouse cohesion and respect from the roster.
+The organization values Stammen who has managed the Padres for over nine seasons.
 Surrounding him with experienced coaches like Ruben Niebla and Ben Fritz helps mitigate risks associated with first-time managers.
-With a roster built to compete now, the Padres aim to translate stability and familiarity into sustained postseason performance.

 ADVERTISEMENT